A study on Type-2 isomorphic circulant graphs. Part 2: Type-2 isomorphic circulant graphs of orders 16, 24, 27: Introduction

 \section{Introduction}

 Circulant graphs $C_n(R)$ and $C_n(S)$ are said to be \emph{Adam's isomorphic} if there exist some $a\in \mathbb{Z}_n^*$ such that $S = a R$ under arithmetic reflexive modulo $n$ \cite{ad67}.
 We call Adam's isomorphism as {\em Type-1 isomorphism}.
-In 1970, Elspas and Turner \cite{eltu} raised a question on the isomorphism of $C_{16}(1,2,7)$ and $C_{16}(2,3,5)$ and in 1996, Vilfred \cite{v96} gave its answer by defining Type-2 isomorphism of $C_n(R)$ w.r.t. $m$ $\ni$ $m$ = $\gcd(n, r) > 1$, $r\in R$ and $r,n\in\mathbb{N}$ and studied such graphs for $m$ = 2 in \cite{v13,v20}.
-Vilfred and Wilson \cite{vw1} - \cite{vw3} obtained families of isomorphic circulant graphs of Type-2 w.r.t. $m$ for $m$ = 3,5,7.
-In this paper, the author modifies the definition of Type-2 isomorphism of circulant graph $C_n(R)$ w.r.t. $m$ by considering $m > 1$ is a divisor of $\gcd(n, r)$ and $r\in R$ and study Type-2 isomorphic circulant graphs of orders 16 and 24.
-We show that there are 8 and 32 pairs of Type-2 isomorphic circulant graphs of orders 16 and 24, respectively and present all these Type-2 isomorphic circulant graphs.
+In 1996, Vilfred \cite{v96} defined Type-2 isomorphism of $C_n(R)$ w.r.t. $m$ $\ni$ $m$ = $\gcd(n, r) > 1$, $r\in R$ and $r,n\in\mathbb{N}$ and proved that circulant graphs $C_{16}(1,2,7)$ and $C_{16}(2,3,5)$ are Type-2 isomorphic w.r.t. $m$ = 2.
+He studied such graphs for $m$ = 2 in \cite{v13,v20} and with Wilson \cite{v24} obtained families of isomorphic circulant graphs of Type-2 w.r.t. $m$ = 3,5,7.
+In \cite{v2-2-arX}, Vilfred modified the definition of Type-2 isomorphism of circulant graphs $C_n(R)$ w.r.t. $m$ by considering $m > 1$ as a divisor of $\gcd(n, r)$ and $r\in R$ and in \cite{v2-1}, he further modified the definition to $r\in R$ and $m > 1$ and $m^3$ are divisors of $\gcd(n, r)$ and $n$, respectively.
+This modification is based on Theorems \ref{a17c} and \ref{c1} and it simplifies our calculations while finding isomorphic circulant graphs of Type-2.
+In this paper, we use the modified definition \ref{d4.2} to study Type-2 isomorphic circulant graphs of orders 16, 24 and 27 and show that the total number of pairs of Type-2 isomorphic circulant graphs of orders 16 and 24 are 8 and 32, respectively and the total number of triples of Type-2 isomorphic circulant graphs of order 27 are 12.
 To establish Type-2 isomorphism w.r.t. $m$ among $C_n(R)$ and $C_n(S)$, we follow remark \ref{r11} and to obtain more Type-2 isomorphic circulant graphs from known Type-2 isomorphic graph(s), we follow remark \ref{r12}.
-For basic definitions and results on isomorphic circulant graphs, refer \cite{da79,dw02,krsi,v24}.
+For basic definitions and results on isomorphic circulant graphs, refer \cite{v2-1}.